 5. VIPKID seriously goes where you do

 Just make sure you have a stable internet connection and you’re ready to go.
-I’d also suggest you have headphones with a mic, a lamp to make sure the kids can see your smiling face and a colorful sarong and tape to make a backdrop wherever you go.
+I’d also suggest you have headphones with a mic, a lamp to make sure the kids can see your smiling face and a colorful background (I recommend a sarong and tape to make a backdrop wherever you go).

 If you don’t plan on traveling with VIPKID but instead will be doing it from your home, take some time to make your classroom colorful and cute.
 For a cheap backdrop, I use wrapping paper.
 Some kids might not remember your face but will probably remember something from your background if it’s unique and fun.
 I have a shark drawing hanging up and a lot of kids know me as the “shark teacher.”
 Could definitely be worse.